mkipp/Kinect1Processing/README.md

 These sketches will **not** work with Processing 3 and also - of course - not with the Kinect v2.

-I developed the sketches for my course [Interaction Engineering](http://interaction.hs-augsburg.de) at Augsburg University of Applied Sciences.
+I developed these sketches for my course [Interaction Engineering](http://interaction.hs-augsburg.de) at Augsburg University of Applied Sciences, as explained in my [Kinect chapter](http://michaelkipp.de/interaction/kinect.html) (German) of my course notes.

 ## Kinect1Joints